 We focused our inspection on FNS SNAP administrative funding for FY 2024.
-We reviewed applicable policies, procedures, and other published guidance; interviewed officials; observed walkthroughs of State processes and systems; and reviewed a nonstatistical sample of transactions from State general ledgers to verify that administrative costs were supported.
+We reviewed applicable policies, procedures, and other published guidance; interviewed officials; and reviewed a nonstatistical sample of transactions from State general ledgers to verify that administrative costs were supported.